 “Never delegate to someone else the job that belongs to you.”

 During my years as a teacher, I learned there were many ways to raise children.
-I knew parents who were on every detail.
-They checked backpacks, made nutritious lunches, sent frequent notes and questions and studied with their child before every single test.
+I knew parents who touched on every detail.
+They checked backpacks, made nutritious lunches, sent frequent notes, asked the teacher questions, and studied with their child before every single test.

 I also knew parents who were stressed and busy.
-They worked long hours, adored their children, wished for more time and supported the work we were doing with late night reviews and conversations in the car.
+They worked long hours, adored their children, wished for more time, and supported the work the teachers were doing with late night reviews and conversations in the car.

-And, sadly, I knew parents who believed that every part of schooling, every bit of extra studying, every single thing that had anything to do with their child academically, was wholly and entirely my job as their child’s teacher.
+And, sadly, I knew parents who believed that every part of schooling, every bit of studying, every single thing that had anything to do with their child academically, was wholly and entirely the job of the child’s teacher.

 We build a beautiful team.
 And we help them while they help us, all the while understanding that the job of raising these children is not to be given away.
-It is not the teacher’s job alone to teach your child to read or to add or to interact with other children.
-Yes, it happens at school, but it also happens at home.
+Parenting requires investment in the lives of those that God has entrusted to our care.